Amazon challenges Nest with smart thermostat that’s just $59

 Nest and Ecobee have a new challenger in the Amazon Smart Thermostat, a new $59 device that will control your heating and air conditioning system.

 The Amazon Smart Thermostat looks fairly simple: The main face of the thermostat shows the temperature in large numbers, with up and down arrows beneath.
-In between the arrows is a small circle.
+In between the arrows is a small circle to change modes.

 - Amazon event 2021 live blog: All the Alexa, Echo and Ring news as it happens